-World economic integration has been in decline since the 2008–10 financial crisis, ushering in an era of "slowbalization" or even deglobalization.
+World economic integration has been in decline since the 2008–10 global financial crisis, ushering in an era of "slowbalization" or even deglobalization.

 Economic integration rebounded after the Second World War and continued to increase for the latter half of the 20th century.
-An embrace of economic liberalization saw the removal of trade barriers in large emerging markets and led to unprecedented levels of international economic cooperation, peaking in 2008 at 61.1 percent.
-Since this era of peak globalization, economic integration has been in retreat, falling to 53.5 percent on the openness index in 2017.
+An embrace of economic liberalization saw the removal of trade barriers in large emerging markets and led to unprecedented levels of international economic cooperation, peaking in 2008 at 60.1 percent.

-This PIIE Chart was adapted from Doug Irwin’s blog post, “The pandemic adds momentum to the deglobalization trend.”
+This PIIE Chart was adapted from Doug Irwin’s blog post, The pandemic adds momentum to the deglobalization trend.

 The data underlying this analysis are available here.

 This chart was originally published on April 28, 2020, and has been updated with data through 2021.